 CMMB Partners to Support Stroke Research in Tanzania

+Today is World Mental Health Day.
 In this piece, we explore the work of our Medical Donations Program partner, Massachusetts General Hospital, in Tanzania.
+Their work focuses on people who have had Ischemic stroke and suffer from depression as a result.

 There is a growing epidemic of stroke in Sub-Saharan Africa.
 It is currently the second leading cause of death and disability in the region—and globally, accounts for more deaths than HIV/AIDS, malaria, and tuberculosis combined.